 Helping improve public health

 With your agreement, Studybugs uses anonymised data for public health purposes.
-By using Studybugs, you agree to your anonymised sick reports and demographic data being made available to others for purposes such as:
+By using Studybugs, you agree to your anonymised sick reports, well reports and demographic data being made available to others for purposes such as:

 - Detecting outbreaks of infectious disease and providing early warnings to vulnerable people such as those with immune system disorders, pregnant women and the elderly or frail